 In this article we will be walking you through the steps required to successfully diagnose and debug a 500 error.
 500 errors can be a pain but if you go through this guide you will be able to address them and that will give you enough information to fix them.
-Before are the three things that you will be needing to accomplishing this.
+Below are the three things that you will need to accomplish this.

 - SFTP credentials

 - Text Editor

 500 errors can trigger on both on the frontend as well as the backend.
 The first thing you need to know about 500 errors is that it is an indicator of some error in code.
 The debug log provides you specific details of the error; we are going to be looking for “fatal” errors.